-The original June adopted budget anticipated that the District would have over a \$239,000 deficit.
-The final budget revision anticipated much higher revenues and forecasted a \$184,381 deficit.
-The variances from the final budget to actual audited numbers show less expenses than were anticipated.
+The original June adopted budget anticipated that the District would have over a \$204,000 deficit.
+The final budget revision anticipated higher revenues than the adopted budget while the increase in budgeted expenditures was due to increased spending in instruction and curriculum.
+The variances from the final budget to actual audited numbers show slightly less revenues than were anticipated while the anticipated expenditures were less than anticipated as well.